-A more acute problem in this vs. is $k\hat{r}t\bar{a}$ (in sandhi before vowel; Pp $k\hat{r}t\bar{a}h$) in c.
+A more acute problem in this vs. is $k\acute{r}t\bar{a}$ (in sandhi before vowel; Pp $k\acute{r}t\bar{a}h$ ) in c.
 There is no agreement as to what stem it belongs to or what grammatical form it represents.
 Some simply refuse (or fail) to tr. it (Ge, Doniger, Schaeffer 198-99); others give it a contextual meaning (Macd 'breasts', Re 'plantes', Maurer 'nurses'), without attempting etymological justification.
-WG suggest 'Spinnerinnen' (female spinners, spinsters in fact) with a derivation from \sqrt{krt} .
-What makes the word so difficult is the root accent; it would otherwise be easily interpreted as a past participle to \sqrt{kr} .
+WG suggest 'Spinnerinnen' (female spinners, spinsters in fact) with a derivation from $\sqrt{krt}$ .
+What makes the word so difficult is the root accent; it would otherwise be easily interpreted as a past participle to $\sqrt{kr}$ .
 The most sensible disc. of the word is Old's.
-He sees it a sexual slang, as in the expression $kany\bar{a}m\sqrt{kr}$, glossing "die Engjungferte" (deflowered girl).
+He sees it a sexual slang, as in the expression $kany\bar{a}m\sqrt{kr}$ , glossing "die Engjungferte" (deflowered girl).
 Certainly in English "to make" or "to do" a girl/woman is a perennial slangy verb for "have sex with," and one can also adduce the expression "to make (s.o.) a woman," for "deflower, have sex with a virgin."
-He justifies the accent retraction from the ppl. $krt\hat{a}$ - (or rather fem. $krt\hat{a}$ -) on the basis of AiG II.1.19-20, where substantivized adjectives retract their accent.
-This seems the best hypothesis of a generally bad lot, and it would fit the context, in that pāda d describes Apām Napāt sucking the first milk of females who've given birth for the first time (if that's what $p\bar{u}rvas\bar{u}$ - means; see Scar 620-21) - which makes sense if the females just lost their virginity in the preceding pāda.
-I therefore take the word as an acc. pl. fem. to a substantivized $k\acute{r}t\bar{a}$ - from the ppl. to $\sqrt{k}r$.
+He justifies the accent retraction from the ppl. krtá- (or rather fem. krtã-) on the basis of AiG II.1.19-20, where substantivized adjectives retract their accent.
+This seems the best hypothesis of a generally bad lot, and it would fit the context, in that pada d describes Apam Napat sucking the first milk of females who've given birth for the first time (if that's what $p\bar{u}rvas\bar{u}$ - means; see Scar 620-21) -- which makes sense if the females just lost their virginity in the preceding pada.
+I therefore take the word as an acc. pl. fem. to a substantivized $k\hat{r}t\bar{a}$ - from the ppl. to $\sqrt{kr}$ .

 II.35.6: In pāda a the grammatical problem is svar (to be read as a monosyllable, [almost] uniquely in the RV).
 Gr identifies it as an acc., Macd (followed implicitly by Doniger and Maurer) as an endingless loc., sim.
 Re.
 However, the phraseology, esp. the accented asya (which identifies asya as an adjectival demon., not a pronoun) and the placement of ca (asyasyatra janimasya ca svah, invite, indeed almost impose, a genitive interpr.
 Ge achieves this by pronouncing svar indeclinable (n.
 6a).
-However, it is possible to see it as an archaic genitive with zero-grade ending -s, as in Aves. $suuanage = sh_2uuen - s$, but with the -r of the nom./acc. leveled into the oblique.
-See Klein DGRV I.96, WG.
+However, it is possible to see it as an archaic genitive with zero-grade ending \-s, as in Aves. suuanana sumana sumana